cancervariants/fusion-representation/docs/source/terminology.rst

 Chimeric Transcript Fusions
 ###########################
-Chimeric transcript fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of exons from each into a single transcript.
+Chimeric transcript fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of segments from each into a single transcript.

 :opt:`A chimeric transcript is a transcript composed of exons from two or more genes`.